million115/wlbot/README.md

- Hey,this code isn't supported anymore,however it's pretty easy to configure!
+ Hey,this code isn't supported anymore,however it's pretty easy to configure! |
+Update!
+The "wlbot.zip" is not meant to be downloaded,I accidentally put it in there.
+Thanks for all the support.
+I plan to update this in the near future with a better whitelist check system!
 =================

 1. clone this repo with `git clone https://github.com/Million1156/wlbot`